The Secret Lives of Teens & Tweens

 Learn what teens and tweens are really thinking and how to support them.

-Parents and educators are invited to attend this dynamic presentation by mental health counselor Jon Mattleman that explores what's happening inside the minds of teens and tweens.
+Parents and educators were invited to attend this dynamic presentation by mental health counselor Jon Mattleman that explores what's happening inside the minds of teens and tweens.
 This event is open to the public.

 6:30 PM, Wednesday, October 17, 2018